New London Barn Playhouse Senior Staff

 Director of Education & Artistic Associate

-Josh is honored to be calling the Barn his home for his tenth summer.
-In addition to directing, choreographing, and overseeing the Junior Intern Company since 2008, he directed Over the Pub (2014) and two Straw Hat Revues (2012 & 2016), choreographed The Student Prince (2013) and Side by Side by Sondheim (2010), and has taught several acting classes here.
-Locally, he directed Cymbeline (Hanover High); choreographed The Liar (Dartmouth College), Anything Goes (NCCT Teens), and South Pacific (Opera North); and assistant directed Trick or Treat and Mamma Mia!
+Josh is honored to be calling the Barn his home for his 12th summer.
+In addition to directing, choreographing, and overseeing the Junior Intern Company since 2008, he directed Over the Pub, Sylvia, and three Straw Hat Revues, choreographed The Student Prince and Side by Side by Sondheim, and has taught several acting classes.
+Locally, he directed Cymbeline (Hanover High); choreographed South Pacific (Opera North), The Liar (Dartmouth College), and Anything Goes (NCCT Teens); and assistant directed Trick or Treat and Mamma Mia!
 (Northern Stage).
-Other favorite productions include: The Drowsy Chaperone, Legally Blonde, The Heidi Chronicles, The Learned Ladies, Sweeney Todd, The Addams Family, Shrek, and The Last 5 Years.
-Josh was the Assistant Director on 1776 (Paper Mill), Pirates!
-(Huntington), and Dramatis Personae (Cherry Lane), and The Sisters Rosensweig (South Coast Rep).
+Other favorite productions include: The Drowsy Chaperone, Legally Blonde, The Heidi Chronicles, The Learned Ladies, Sweeney Todd, How I Learned to Drive, Time Stands Still, and The Last 5 Years.
+Assistant Director: 1776 (Paper Mill), Pirates!
+(Huntington), Dramatis Personae (Cherry Lane), and The Sisters Rosensweig (South Coast Rep).
 He has worked with Roundabout Theatre Company, New York Theatre Workshop, and Goodspeed Musicals.
-He spent three years as the Director of Theater at the Kingswood Oxford School, teaches at Terpsichore Dance and Theatre Company, and is a member of the Educational Theatre Association.
-Josh received his BA from Dartmouth College and this fall will begin pursuing his MFA in Directing at UC Irvine.
+He spent three years as the Director of Theater at the Kingswood Oxford School and has taught at Terpsichore Dance and Theatre Company.
+Josh received his BA from Dartmouth College and is currently pursuing his MFA in Directing at UC Irvine.
 Love and thanks to friends, family, and Philip.

 Beth Adele Perregaux

-Beth is a graduate of Colby Sawyer College and is very happy to celebrate her eleventh season at the Barn!
+Beth is a graduate of Colby-Sawyer College.
+Beth is very happy to be celebrating her 13th season at the Barn!
 She joined the staff in 2006.
 Beth has been coming to the Playhouse for many years and cherishes the history of the Barn and is very proud to be a part of the current team.
 She also enjoys helping Wynne with many of her Barn projects, while also working at Hudkins Law and with several other local businesses using her accounting skills.
-An outdoorsy gal, Beth loves walking, skiing, snowshoeing, and kayaking on Pleasant Lake.
-She is the proud mother of two wonderful sons, Timothy and Paul, and looks forward to seeing everyone on the Porch this summer.
+Beth enjoys being outdoors – walking, skiing, snowshoeing, and kayaking on Pleasant Lake.
+Beth is the proud mother of two wonderful sons, Timothy and Paul.
+Beth looks forward to seeing everyone on the Porch this summer.
 With love and thanks to all my friends and family.

 A Registered Nurse by profession and theater buff by preference, Wynne DeMille has been involved in the operation of the Barn Playhouse for over four decades.
 As one of “Norman Leger’s girls”, Wynne has served in many different capacities over the years, from publicity to costuming to marketing to working backstage.
 Wynne and her husband Tom were instrumental in the successful effort to preserve the Playhouse as a non-profit corporation.
 As Founder and Chair of the Friends of the Barn Playhouse, she led the campaign to refurbish the 302 Art Deco chairs and other interior features of the Playhouse and each year manages a major fundraising event.
 Her role as archivist of Playhouse activities plays a vital role in preserving the Barn’s history for future generations.
 After all these years, Wynne finally made her on-stage debut in 2012’s Our Town, which fittingly was presented in recognition of the Barn’s 80th Season.
 Wynne looks forward to the opportunity to continue serving the Playhouse as its Director of Front of House and Chair of the Friends.